 Can you name a more iconic look than Princess Diana's wedding dress?
 Before Meghan Markle, Duchess of Sussex, and Kate Middleton, Duchess of Cambridge, there was the "people's princess"—the incomparable and inimitable Lady Diana Spencer.
 Lady Di famously became Princess Di on July 29, 1981, in what was dubbed the Wedding of the Century.
 And while other royal brides have come after her, none have come anywhere close to topping Princess Diana's wedding dress on the most trend-setting of all time.

-After a 20-year-old Diana first appeared wearing an 18-carat oval sapphire and diamond engagement ring from Prince Charles (the ring now sits on Princess Catherine's finger), she became the girl who nabbed the world's most eligible bachelor.
-And her wedding day was absolutely, one hundred percent fit for a princess.
+As seen on season four of The Crown, after a 20-year-old Diana first appeared wearing an 18-carat oval sapphire and diamond engagement ring from Prince Charles (the ring now sits on Princess Catherine's finger), she became the girl who nabbed the world's most eligible bachelor.
+And her wedding day was absolutely, 100 percent fit for a princess.
 Over 750 million people all over the world tuned in to the first televised royal wedding, and of course all eyes were on the bride.

 More than anything, people tuned in for a glimpse at Lady Di's awe-inspiring wedding dress and its long train, created by former husband-and-wife duo David and Elizabeth Emanuel.
 The silk-and-taffeta creation took the breath away of aspiring brides the world over.
 Hand-embroidered with mother-of-pearl sequins and an estimated 10,000 pearls, the gown took the designers months to prepare.